cloudify-cosmo/getcloudify.org/source/guide/3.2/plugin-softlayer.md

     1. Waits for transactions to end if there are any.
     2. Stops the server, if it’s not already halted.
   * `cloudify.interfaces.lifecycle.delete`
-    1. Deletes the server
+    1. Deletes the server.
-    2. Waits for transactions to start (the delete process has begun)
+    2. Waits for transactions to start (the delete process has begun).
     3. Waits for for transactions to end (the delete process has terminated).
   * `cloudify.interfaces.validation.creation_validation`
-    1. Validates that all required properties are specified
+    1. Validates that all required properties are specified.
-    2. Validates proeprties that are mutually_exclusive
+    2. Validates that exactly one of the properties `OS`, `image_template_global_id` or `image_template_id` were provided.
-    3. Validates that all specified price ids are legal
+    3. Validates that all specified price ids are legal.
-    4. Validates private only properties
+    4. Validates private only properties.

 **Attributes:**